 - Make sure your red dress is appropriate in all other ways Don’t wear a red dress that is too skimpy, or inappropriate for the dress code, season, or weather.
 (As you can see, those same rules would apply to nearly any color of wedding guest attire!)

 - Go with wine, berry, or burgundy instead.
-Since red can be eye-catching and a little more of a stand-out color, ideally a red that ismuted with other undertones like magenta red, like rust, burgundy, berry or wine is nearly always safe, and much more wedding-appropriate than a bright vibrant red.
-Burgundy is actually one of my favorite colors for fall and winter wedding guests!
+Since red can be eye-catching and a little more of a stand-out color, ideally a red that is slightly muted with other undertones like magenta red, like rust, burgundy, berry or is nearly always safe, and much more wedding-appropriate than a bright vibrant red.
+Burgundy dresses are actually one of my favorite colors to suggest for fall and winter wedding guests!

 - Pay attention to the silhouette.
 If you do want to wear a brighter red, make sure the rest of the cut is balanced with some tasteful style, will help make it wedding-appropriate.
 For instance, maybe you will select a dress that has a high neckline, some other detail, or long sleeves, and a midi skirt.

 - Consider the couple and culture.
 If you happen to know that the couple or family adheres to traditions or has cultural beliefs that red is not a color to be worn by a wedding guest, then by all means, please do pick another color!